pimsmath/onlinecourses2020/content/home/wda.md

 Select your university and the university hosting the course you are interested in below.
-Read both sets of instructions _carefully_ before proceeding. _In all cases students should contact the host institution to determine which fee exemptions they may be eligible and how to apply for them **before the start of term**_.
+Read both sets of instructions _carefully_ before proceeding. _In all cases students should contact the host institution to determine which fee exemptions they may be eligible and how to apply for them **well before the start of term**_.

 <form class="p-3">